newt0/defaimint/pitch/elevenlabs-script.md

 Everyone else?
 Falls further behind.

-AI is no longer the great equalizer.
+Ay-Eye is no longer the great equalizer.
 It’s the great divider.

 That’s why we built **DeFAI-Mint** —